Upper secondary schools and adult education

 Lund Municipality is monitoring the developments and situation associated with the COVID-19 pandemic.
 We have collected information here, based on the current situation, that applies to high schools and adult education.

-Students and guardians are encouraged to access school information in vklass.
+Students and guardians are encouraged to stay updated on school information in vklass.

 School lunch for students studying remotely